Emma Rice

 Emma Juliet Rice (born August 1967) is a British actor, director and writer.
 Described as a fearless director, Rice's work includes theatrical adaptations of Brief Encounter, The Red Shoes and Wise Children.
 In 2022, Rice was named in the Sky Arts Top 50 most influential British artists.
 Rice worked with Kneehigh Theatre in Cornwall for twenty years as an actor, director, then artistic director with co-artistic director, Mike Shepherd.
-She was the Artistic Director of Shakespeare's Globe from 2016 to 2018, before founding her own touring theatre company Wise Children.
+She was the Artistic Director of Shakespeare's Globe from 2016 to 2018, before founding her own touring theatre company Wise Children, later renamed the Emma Rice Company.

 Early life

 Rice was born in Oxfordshire, England, and grew up in Nottingham, where her mother was a social worker and her father was a lecturer in personnel management.
 After studying English and Stage Design at Harrington College Rice went on to study acting at the Guildhall School of Music and Drama.